frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/add-a-loading-component.md

 As well as `styled` we also import `keyframes` from `frontity`.
 This function works in a similar way to `styled` and takes a tagged template literal as it's argument.
 See [our docs](https://docs.frontity.org/api-reference-1/frontity#keyframes) for more info.

-Here we're passing in the animation frames that we want, and assigning it to a variable `spin` which we then go on to use in the `animation` property of our `<Loader>` component.
+Here we're passing in the animation frames that we want, and assigning it to a variable `spin` which we then go on to use in the `animation` property of our `<Spinner>` component.

 Note that the `<Loading>` component doesn't need to access the state so we don't need to pass it to the `connect` higher order component when we export it.